sstendahl/Graphs/README.md

 ## How to build from source
 This project is developed in [GNOME Builder](https://developer.gnome.org/documentation/introduction/builder.html).
 After cloning and opening the project, you can press run to verify you have all correct dependencies installed.
-You might need to install meson, if it is not already availabe on your system.
+You might need to install meson, if it is not already available on your system.
-When the project successfully ran, you can create a flatpak-bundle on the buildchain menu, which you then can install on your system.
+When the project successfully ran, you can create a Flatpak-bundle on the buildchain menu, which you then can install on your system.

-If you want to try the latest development, we urge you to try the flathub beta branch instead of building yourself.
+If you want to try the latest development, we urge you to try the Flathub beta branch instead of building yourself.

 ### Build without flatpak
 This project targets the GNOME Platform on Flathub.
 Manually building Graphs for any other platform is currently **not supported**.